Cloyne Court Hotel: History

-Cloyne Court was sold by the Pierce family in 1946 to the University Students' Cooperative Association (today BSC) for $125,000.
+Cloyne Court was sold by the Pierce family in 1946 to the University Students' Cooperative Association (today Berkeley Student Cooperative) for $125,000.
 That year, 15 men occupied the new co-op house alongside the previous residents, whom the USCA had agreed to not displace but rather to allow to continue to live in the residence.
 Cloyne originally housed all men who often held dances and dined with the women of nearby Stebbins Hall and Hoyt Hall, both all-female co-ops at the time.
 In 1972, Cloyne Court became a co-ed house.

 In 1970, the USCA was forced to sell the property to the Regents of the University of California, upon the threat of an eminent domain acquisition by the University, in exchange for a peppercorn lease, most recently renewed in July 2005.

 The building was named a City of Berkeley Landmark in 1982, and placed in the National Register of Historic Places in 1992.

 On December 21, 2008, Cloyne Court was closed temporarily for earthquake renovations.
 It reopened at the beginning of the Fall 2009 semester.

-Cloyne's reputation for its party and rules-free culture became a problem for the entire organization when in 2010 John Gibson, then a 21-year-old resident, suffered extensive brain damage and lapsed into a coma, reportedly as a result of a cocaine overdose, in his room.
-A lawsuit followed his hospitalization, his family claiming his fellow housemates failed to call 911 in time to assist him.
-The BSC settled with his family with the agreement that Cloyne would dramatically change.
-From Fall 2014, Cloyne became the substance-free house of the BSC system.
-Prior members were forced to leave, but one member was allowed to stay after appeal.
+In 2010, John Gibson, then a 21-year-old resident, suffered extensive brain damage and lapsed into a coma, reportedly as a result of a cocaine overdose, in his room.
+Gibson's family filed suit, claiming his housemates failed to call 911 in time to assist him.
+The BSC settled the lawsuit and agreed to programmatic changes at Cloyne.
+In fall 2014, Cloyne reopened as the BSC's substance-free house theme house.
+Prior members were forced to move out, with only one member allowed to stay after appeal.